cmap/cmapPy/README.rst

 * ``gct2gctx``: Command line tool to convert a .gct file to .gctx.
 * ``gct2gctx``: Command line tool to convert a .gct file to a .gctx
 * ``concat_gctoo``: Command line tool to stack .gct/x objects either vertically or horizontally
+* ``slice_gct``: Slice a .gct/x file to a specified set of rids and/or cids

 Tutorials and example use
 """""""""""""""""""""""""
-We recommend referencing our Tutorial section on `clue.io/code <https://clue.io/code>`_ to see further demonstrations on how one might use a combination of cmapPy and pandas methods for common data analysis and manipulation tasks.
+* Tutorial: Accessing and processing GEO data `can be found here.`_

+.. _can be found here.: https://github.com/cmap/cmapPy/blob/master/tutorials/cmapPy_pandasGEXpress_tutorial.ipynb

 ***************
 2) cmap_api_client